superReal/srunit/README.md

 Be aware that this call will actually define a class `SrMyExtensionOxArticle_parent` with the behaviour you will apply on it.

 Meaning: After the initial instantiation the class it will have the same behaviour for the whole PHP process.
 Whenever you'll create a new instance, you will get the same results.
 When you need different behaviour for different tests you have to run your tests in isolation.

-You can achieve this by simply add the annotations to your test class:

-    @runTestsInSeparateProcesses

-or to a particular method:

-    @runTestInSeparateProcess

-When you load the OXID framework on boostrap, you have to add the following annotation as well:

-    @preserveGlobalState disabled

-Otherwise your tests will die in vain.

 ### Integration Tests with Usage of OXID-Factory